bkoprucu/jekyll4test/_posts/2024-09-26-Risks-Of-Using-Lombok.md

 Rarely, different versions of bytecode manipulation libraries may interfere with each other, or may behind the bytecode version of the compiled class, leading to unpredictable behavior.
 I've encountered this problem once; an older version of Lombok silently disabled circuit breaker annotations.

-The [Class-file API](https://openjdk.org/jeps/457), introduced in Java 22, provides a standard API to address this.
+The [Class-file API](https://openjdk.org/jeps/457) will provide a standard way to address this.

 **How to handle:**
 - Keep Lombok and other dependency versions up to date.